You can support the Teal Pumpkin Project with fun signs and banners, too, as I did with this DIY Teal Pumpkin Project Sign!

 - Fun Nonfood Treats

 1: Stain the wood pallet sign.
-My sign measures 13″ by 9.5″ and I used spray stain because I think it’s easier to use, especially for smaller projects.
+My sign measures 13″ by 9.5″ but yours may have different measurements.
+You can easily find these unfinished signs in most craft stores.
+I used a spray stain because I think it’s easier to use, especially for smaller projects.

-TIP: If your pumpkin seems a little flat, sketch out some curved lines to show the segments on the surface, then use a different shade of teal to trace over your lines.
+4: If your pumpkin seems a little flat, sketch out some curved lines with a pencil to show the segments on the surface, then use a different shade of teal or mix some of your brown or black paint into the teal paint to make it slightly darker.
+Then use that darker teal to trace over your lines.

-5. Sand the edges and some of the middle areas of the wood sign to give it a worn look.
+7: Sand the edges and some of the middle areas of the wood sign to give it a worn look.
+You can also use a mouse sander or one of those spongy sandpaper blocks if these little squares are hard for you to hold.

-6. Apply the wax over the white chalk paint and rub it in with a rag.
+8: Apply the wax over the white chalk paint and rub it in with a rag.
+I actually like using Bounty or Viva paper towels for applying wax.

 TIP: Most if the wood and chipboard letters don’t come with punctuation, so you may need to paint your apostrophe on like I did.

-11. Let the whole thing dry for at least an hour before you try to hang it so your letters and pumpkin don’t slide off.
+13: Let the whole thing dry for at least an hour before you try to hang it so your letters and pumpkin don’t slide off because if you hold that sign up vertically too soon, they will absolutely, but slowly, slide right off.
+I also placed some heavy objects on top of the larger letters to make sure they were completely and flatly sticking on while everything dried.

-12. Now for the really fun part, pick out a festive Halloween bucket or bowl to fill with nonfood treats like small toys, games, and novelties like the ones we got from Oriental Trading Company.
+14: Now for the really fun part, pick out a festive Halloween bucket or bowl to fill with non-food treats like small toys, games, and novelties like these from Amazon.

 That’s it!
 This fun DIY Teal Pumpkin Project Sign may have several involved steps, but it really is easy to make.
 It’s perfect for those of you who already have a teal pumpkin or maybe just want to have something reusable and easy to hang.

 If you still want to participate in the Teal Pumpkin Project but don’t want to make anything (or run out of time, lol), simply print out a Teal Pumpkin Project Flyer and tape it to your door.
-Don’t forget your fun nonfood treats, though!
-Oriental Trading can get them to you fast!
+Don’t forget your fun non-food treats, though!
+Amazon can get them to you fast!
+So do you participate in the Teal Pumpkin Project?
+How have you decorated your pumpkin or sign?